dogweather/forkful/content/en/powershell/testing-and-debugging/printing-debug-output.md

   \ your\u2026"
 lastmod: '2024-03-13T22:45:00.286433-06:00'
 model: gpt-4-1106-preview
-summary: "Printing debug output is like having a conversation with your code.
-It's\
+summary: Printing debug output is like having a conversation with your code.
-  \ about inserting print statements to show what's going on under the hood of your\u2026"
 title: Printing debug output
 weight: 33
 ---